UDISE Plus Aadhaar OTP Not Coming 2026-27 – Why It Fails & What to Do for APAAR and PEN

 You entered the student's Aadhaar number.
 You clicked Authenticate.
 You are watching the parent's phone.
 Thirty seconds.
 A minute.
 Nothing.
 You click Request OTP again.
 Another minute.
 Nothing.
 The SDMS session timer is counting down.
 You have 35 more students today.

 The first instinct is to blame the network.
 But in the vast majority of OTP failures, the network is not the problem.
-The SMS was sent by UIDAI — and it went to a phone number that is no longer in active use.
+UIDAI sent the SMS, and it went to a phone number that is no longer in active use.
 The parent or teacher enrolled Aadhaar 3 years ago with a number they stopped using 2 years ago.
-That number is where the OTP is going.
+UIDAI sends the OTP to that number.

 This page explains the 5 real reasons Aadhaar OTP does not arrive during APAAR or PEN authentication — and exactly what to do for each one, including what to do when OTP simply cannot come before the deadline.

-- OTP going to a different mobile number — how to find which number
+- OTP going to a different mobile number—how to find that number

 - Mobile number in Aadhaar is inactive or ported to another operator